 UK and European claims are administered by CCPL and MICL has direct access to information from CCPL's claims system.
-Latin America claims are administered by an appointed local administrator and MICL has an audit programme in place.

 All major non-dealer storage sites are surveyed and only accepted onto cover once MICL is satisfied that the appropriate risk management standards are in place and that the site does not have any unacceptable risk characteristics.